nestybox/sysbox/docs/user-guide/install-k8s-cloud.md

 ## GKE

-1. Create a cluster with Kubernetes v1.20 (available via the "Rapid Channel" option).
+1. Create a cluster with Kubernetes v1.20 (available via the "Rapid" and "Regular" channel options).

 2. Create the K8s worker nodes where Sysbox will be installed using the "Ubuntu with Containerd" image template.